 - Advanced – $99/year for 3 websites

 - Agency – $999/year for 1000 websites

-All plans in the pro version include 300+ page templates, Elementor’s theme builder, 90+ basic and pro widgets, responsive design, drag & drop live editor and premium support.
+They also include all 300+ page templates, Elementor’s theme builder, 90+ basic and Pro widgets, and priority support.

 Let’s see the biggest pros & cons of Thrive Architect vs Elementor.